Yiu Ming Temple: Heritage listing

 It represents a unique blend of Chinese temple design and Federation detailing.
 It seems likely that Federation detailing drew heavily on the decorative elements of the Chinese building tradition.
 The building is an example of the aesthetic of village temples.
 Standardised building codes and systems meant that temples build outside China strongly resemble those built within China.
 Exposed rafters and purlins demonstrate traditional Chinese roof structure and demonstrate the flexibility of this system.
 The highly coloured decorative paintwork used throughout is a very strong aesthetic statement the figurative ceramic roof ridge tiles are a very strong element of the external architecture of the temple.
 The interior fittings and objects, commissioned from China, represent excellent examples of Chinese decorative arts at the time the temple was built.
 Many similar pieces have been destroyed in China so that the aesthetic significance of this material is very high.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The complex has remained a cultural, religious and social centre for the community.
 The temple society has assisted community members, especially those newly arrived in Australia, by providing low cost housing, financial support and employment opportunities.
 This support was especially important when government policy meant that many community members were forced to live with only irregular contact with partners and families, who were still in China.
-Before the practice was banned, following the Chinese Revolution of 1949, Society members also arranged to return the bones of dead members to China for burial.
+Before the practice was banned, following the Chinese Communist Revolution, Society members also arranged to return the bones of dead members to China for burial.
 Painted panels inside the temple list donors at the time of construction of the temple.
 These panels often refer to loyalty, brotherhood and the wish for happiness, prosperity and longevity.
 Many current Society members are able to identify the names of grandfathers, great uncles and other forebears on these panels and in the written records of the Society.
 The temple strongly communicates a sense of community identity and continuity.
 The Yiu Ming temple siting, orientation and layout follow principles of Chinese cosmology commonly known as feng shui.
 The main deity of the temple is Hong Sheng. "god of the southern seas".
 Hong Sheng is not a common deity either for Chinese Australians or for people from southern China.
 Cai Shen and Guan Di are other gods represented in the temple.
 The temple iconography includes much Daoist symbolism, including representations of the 8 Immortals and 8 precious things.
 There is also reference to Buddha.